 It is well known that the manufacturing sector will benefit from more widespread automation.
 But it is unlikely that we will see much investment in the short term, as the volatility, supply chain disruptions and general decrease in demand caused by the crisis will limit investments in automation for most industries.

-But some will see boom caused by the changes in how customers will need to interact with their services.
+But some will see a boom caused by the changes in how customers will need to interact with their services.
 Particularly, retail and logistics could see a significant increase in automation coming out of the crisis.

 Ecommerce is now more popular than ever, and an increase of demand coupled with an increased difficulty in getting employees, due to social distance and health requirements, would see them turn towards robots to help them bridge the gap.

 Fetch Robotics, a startup producing autonomous mobile robots, had seen a 63% increase in inquiries due to the crisis in March.
-Some of which have paid off, as they have recently deployed number of AMRs to airports to automate the disinfection of surfaces.
+Some of which have paid off, as they have recently deployed a number of AMRs to airports to automate the disinfection of surfaces.

 Regardless of the rate of recovery most companies will begin to see this shift, which is in line with long term trends, due to either a necessity to continue production despite health concerns (a problem solvable by augmenting the human workflow with AI and robotics) or due to the low switchover costs coming out of a contractionary period for most manufacturing companies.